gSchool/mcsp-unit-oop/01-object-oriented-programming/07-es6-modules.md

 By the end of the lesson, you should be able to:

-- Import and export default exports.
-- Import and export named exports.
-- Rename named exports when importing them.
+- Use ES6 modules in Node and the browser.
+- Explain what module system is.
 - Understand the difference between default and named exports.
-- Use ES6 modules in Node and the browser.
+- Understand the major differences between CommonJS and ES6 module systems.

 ### !end-callout

 ## Introduction

-When programming in JavaScript (or any language for that matter), you eventually encounter the need to split your application into many files or use an existing library to accomplish some common task (e.g. validating user input, working with dates, etc.).
+When programming in JavaScript (or any language for that matter), you eventually encounter the need to split your application into many files.
 To facilitate this, languages implement what is called a _module system_.
-Although the syntax varies from language to language, the idea is to allow certain files to expose bits of code which can then be imported other places.
-Node.js ships with it's own module system (known as CommonJS), which uses the `module.exports` and `require` keywords.
+Although the syntax varies from language to language, the idea is the same: to allow code contained in one file to be used by code in another.

+Node.js ships with its own module system (known as CommonJS), which uses the `module.exports` and `require` keywords.
+Here's an example of that in use:

 ```js
 // file1.js